a1akashchauhan/VRP-Clark-and-Wright-Algorithm-Implementation/README.md

 # VRP-Clark-and-Wright-Algorithm-Implementation

+Clark and Wright Savings Algorithm implementation to solve a VRP.

+In order to get the code run, you need 2 input files in .csv format:
+- Nodes' distances to depot and the demands on them.
+- Pairwise distances between nodes.
+If your nodes are in coordinate format, you can actually convert them to pairwise easily using other tools.
+I have the sample data files uploaded here.

+About VRP
 Vehicle Routing Problem (VRP) is an optimization problem where a set of vehicles are required to serve a given set of customers with a minimum cost.
 In VRP, vehicles have a limited capacity and each